CypherPoet/AnimatableGradients/README.md

 #### Usage on Views

+### ⚠️ Edge Cases

+- If you pass a `completionPercentage` value less than 0, or greater than 1, it will automatically be clamped to the closer endpoint.
+- Behind the scenes, the `startColors` and `endColors` arrays get zipped before the interpolated colors are computed.
+This means that if their sizes are different, the larger array will be trimmed down to the size of the smaller array, and the excess colors in the larger array won't be used.
+  - As such, if either or both of the `startColors` and `endColors` arrays are empty, the gradient will have no colors passed to it and it will appear completely clear.

 ## Contributing

-Contributions to `MyLibrary` are most welcome.
+Contributions to `AnimatableGradient` are most welcome.
 Check out some of the [issue templates](./.github/ISSUE_TEMPLATE/) for more info.

 ## Roadmap

-- Mac Catalyst Support ?
+- Mac Catalyst Support (?)
+- watchOS Support (?)